Hywind Tampen: the world’s first renewable power for offshore oil and gas

 Hywind Tampen — the world’s largest floating windfarm

 The Hywind Tampen project

 The project will contribute to further developing floating offshore wind technology and reducing the costs of future floating offshore wind farms, offering new industrial opportunities for Norway, the licences and Norwegian supplier industry in a growing global offshore wind market.

-- Located approximately 140 km off the Norwegian coast
+- About 140 km off the Norwegian coast.

-- Mounted on floating concrete spar substructures with shared anchors supplied by Kvaerner
+- Installed on floating concrete structures with a shared anchoring system.

-- The wind turbines will be connected in a loop by a 2.5 km-long, 66 kV dynamic inter-array cable system.
+- The wind turbines will be connected in a 2.5 km-long inter-array network with a capacity of 66 kV.

-- Due to start up in the third quarter of 2022
+- Scheduled to start producing power in the third quarter of 2022.